-- Do not use acronyms, complex technical detail etc. Write for the reader who will probably not know your employer or your job.
+- There is a limitation on how much information you can provide.
+The word guide is intended to assist.
+You are not required to fill text boxes but provide enough evidence to demonstrate that you meet the criteria.
+Do not use acronyms, complex technical detail etc. Write for the reader who will probably not know your employer or your job.
 Include concise examples and be sure you can expand on these at interview. - Listing the titles of the various jobs which you have held will not show how you meet the criteria.
 The panel will not make assumptions about skills and experience gained from these or the nature/name of the organisation. - Write down clearly your personal involvement in any experience you quote.
-Write "I" statements e.g. I planned meetings, I managed a budget, I prepared a presentation.
-It is how you actually carried out the piece of work that the panel will be interested in. - Identify relevant examples this is very important as the examples, which you provide, may be checked out at interview and you may need to be prepared to talk about these in detail if you are invited to interview.
+Write 'l' statements e.g. I planned meetings, I managed a budget, I prepared a presentation.
+It is how you actually carried out the piece of work that the panel will be interested in. - Identify relevant examples this is very important as the examples that you provide, may be checked out if you are invited to interview and you may need to be prepared to talk about these in detail.
 It is your unique role the panel are interested in, not that of your team.